 You don’t have to sit at a desk for 6-7 hours a day drilling kids’ minds full of memorization, repetition, and bookwork.
 Not to mention, what takes a public-school teacher 45 minutes to teach to 25+ children, you can teach your child in 15 minutes!
 You have the added advantage of knowing your children and their passions well.
 And if you don’t know their passions well, homeschooling gives you a fantastic opportunity to learn more about them as people and bond more as a family.

-When it comes to homeschooling on the homestead, the bottom line is that it’s exactly what YOU make it, and my family has decided to make it fun and captivating while still being very educational.
-In the uncertain times of our current world, nothing makes me happier than being on this adventure, every day, with my family.
+The bottom line is that homeschooling is exactly what YOU make it, and my family has decided to make it fun and captivating while still being very educational.
+It’s an adventure, and in these uncertain times, nothing makes me happier than being on this adventure every day with my family.

 My name is Ginny Lynn Aaron.
-I am just a Pittsburgh woman who fell in love with a Texas man.
+I’m just a Pittsburgh woman who fell in love with a Texas man.
 My husband and I are raising our three children, tucked back into the woods, while teaching them to be self-sufficient and self-reliant.

 You Might Also Like